Hurricane Season is Here

-Hurricane readiness tips for IT systems:
+Hurricane readiness checklist for organizations:

 - Keep ALI’s support line handy (800) 283-2648.
 Those of you with ALI support agreements, you have access to request support around the clock.